WizBhoo/OCR_P08_ToDoList/README.md

 *   PHP 7.2
 *   MySQL 8 - (I use PHPMyAdmin)
 *   Demo data provided through fixtures to load with Doctrine after DB creation
+*   Tests are automated through the CI via GitHub Action.
+*   More information about tests provided in [Contributing Guidelines](CONTRIBUTING.md)

 Follow each following steps :